 I understand why my thoughts went back there.
-We may sometimes stop to question, whether our parents got things right and then use those comparisons to quantify where we are.
+We may sometimes stop to question whether our parents got things right, and then use those comparisons to quantify where we are.
 Or maybe it has something to do with my less than perfect childhood.

-I also think it’s very hard to get everything right and it’s not something we may achieve, but if our children can see that we have done our best and that our best is good enough, then we will have achieved greatly.
+I also think it’s very hard to get everything right and it’s something we may not achieve, but if our children can see that we have done our best and that our best is good enough, then we will have achieved greatly.

 Being a parent myself, I believe it’s very important for us to make a positive mark with our children.
 What we leave behind will stay with them for many years, long after we’re gone.
-It will also give them a positive take on their own lives as they go out into the world.
+It will also give them a positive slant on their own lives as they go out into the world.